ajoh504/referenceguides/Python.md

 # Custom Classes

-In Python, a custom class can be created to organize and store objects.
+In Python, a custom class can be created to organize and store objects using the `class` keyword.
+If the class is empty, the print statement returns the memory address where the object is stored.

 ```py
 class test_class: